AzureAD/microsoft-authentication-library-for-dotnet/MauiStatus.md

 # MAUI Status
 This file tracks the progress of MAUI.
-Main branch has MSAL.NET code that is ported to MAUI. **It currently supports only iOS and Android platforms.** The branch has [tthreewo dev apps](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/tree/main/tests/devapps/MauiApps) used to for testing.
+Main branch has MSAL.NET code that is ported to MAUI. **It currently supports only iOS and Android platforms.** The branch has [dev apps](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/tree/main/tests/devapps/MauiApps) used to for testing.
 A preview package has been published on NuGet.
 [Microsoft.Identity.Client 4.46.0-preview2]( https://www.nuget.org/packages/Microsoft.Identity.Client/4.46.0-preview2)
 **Note:** This is a preview package and not meant for production.